Bron222/TicTacToe/README.md

 ### INSTRUCTIONS ON USE

-Upon opening the program, follow the on-screen instructions and name your character and the computer's character.
+- Upon opening the program, follow the on-screen instructions and name your character and the computer's character.
-Follow the instruction to enter a row and column to sumbit your location on the board.
+- Enter a row and column to sumbit your location on the board as instructed.
-The computer will then take a turn and the user will be prompted to go again.
-If errors occur, follow the directions on-screen to continue properly.
+- The computer will then take a turn and the user will be prompted to go again.
+- If errors occur, follow the directions on-screen to continue properly.
-As soon as either the player or computer have scored.
+- As soon as either the player or computer have scored.
 The game will end and announce the winner.

 ### SPECIAL NOTES